Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 We can see that the `f1-score` had improved by 0.02 from the previous results, and we can repeat the process of understanding when the model is failing, and introduce new steps to the preprocessing step, until we're satisfied with the results or the model is not improving anymore.

 # Final remarks

+In this post I talked about the main steps of creating a *machine learning* model and how to use `sklearn` API for that, showed the benefit of explaining the model's prediction to go beyond the accuracy metric and understand what the model is actually doing and how to improve it (if possible).